wanizainalabidin/DataEngineerCLP/README.md

 In case study B, you will see a json file, a python file and an output file.
-The python file is the code that is meant to read data from json and flatten them as data frames.
-The output file is the saved file in Parquet.
+The main.py file is the code that is meant to read data from json and flatten them as data frames.
+The output file is the saved file in Parquet format